binlf/lofo/README.md

 > npx lofo
 ```

+## Quick Start

-To get started, run the above command and `lofo` would try to get everything set up properly for you automatically.
+To get started, run the above command in your project directory and `lofo` would try to get everything set up properly for you automatically.

-> _It's recommended you put all your local font files in a directory name `fonts` in the root directory of your project!_
+> _It's recommended you put all your local font files in a directory named `fonts` in the root directory of your project!_

+### How it works.

 When the CLI is executed, it would look through your project for a `fonts` directory[_put all your local font files in a single `fonts` directory for best results_] and create one if it doesn't exist in the root directory of your project.